MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-edit-profile.md

 ## Create CA MFA policy

-Your MFA web API app that you registered earlier is the resource that you protect with MFA.
+Your edit profile service app that you registered earlier is the resource that you protect with MFA.

 Use the steps in [Add multifactor authentication to an app](how-to-multifactor-authentication-customers.md) to create an MFA CA policy.
 Use the following settings when you create your policy:
 - For the **Name**, use *MFA policy*.
-- For the Target resources, select the MFA web API that you registered earlier, such as *mfa-api-app*.
+- For the Target resources, select the edit profile service app that you registered earlier, such as *edit-profile-service*.

 ## Clone or download sample web application